-Woven bamboo covers with 2 color pattern, edged with black bamboo flat strips.
-Bronze hinges, clasp (missing pin) and bail handles at both ends.
-Curved form of the basket lid is shaped to meet the form of the nested tin-washed boxes.
+Woven bamboo basket case, edged with black bamboo flat strips.
+Bronze hinges, clasp (missing pin) and metal handles at both ends with a cotton string for carrying.
+Curved form of the basket lid is shaped to meet the form of the nested tin-washed boxes held together by a handwoven cotton strip.
 The various sections of the boxes would hold cold rice, cooked vegetables or fish and pickles.
-The patina is rich and smooth to the touch, the condition is great.
+The frequent handling of the basket created a beautiful patina; the condition is great.

 Bamboo, tin and bronze, Japan, Meiji period, 19th century antique.

 Measures 7” x 4 ¼" x 3".
 Insert: 6"x4"x2"